 My friend, here’s the thing.
 STORE-BOUGHT corn dogs contain the stuff that gives me the heebie jeebies.
 But HOMEMADE corn dogs?
 Oh no. We have nothing but real food ingredients going on here!

-Homemade Corn Dog Muffin Recipe
+Corn Dog Muffin Ingredients

 Let’s break down just exactly what our homemade corn dog muffins contain: